tdwg/bdq/tg2/_review/docs/terms/bdqffdq/index.md

 - Preferred Label: has response result value
 - Definition: Data property carrying the value of an Assertion when not an object.
 - Notes: Applies to AmendmentAssertions.
 To support bdqcore: tests, is expected to carry a key:value list where the keys are the names of ActedUpon Information Elements, and the values are the proposed new values (filling in or replacing the values of those terms in the input).

 ********************

+## NamedIndividual terms
+### AMENDED

+- Name: bdqffdq:AMENDED
+- Type: bdqffdq:ResponseStatus
+- Preferred Label: AMENDED
+- Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:hasResponseResultValue from a bdqffdq:Amendment contains a proposed change.
+- Notes: AMENDED implies that a change is being proposed to some existing non-empty value.
+Amendments do not provide bdqffdq:hasResponseResult object properties.
+Proposed changes will be in a bdqffdq:hasResponseResultValue data property.

+********************

+### COMPLETE

+- Name: bdqffdq:COMPLETE
+- Type: bdqffdq:ResponseResult
+- Preferred Label: COMPLETE
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are present and sufficiently comprehensive for use.
+- Notes: These can be used to include data for Quality Assurance.
+These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.

+********************

+### IS_ISSUE

+- Name: bdqffdq:IS_ISSUE
+- Type: bdqffdq:ResponseResult
+- Preferred Label: IS_ISSUE
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data do not have sufficient quality for a use.
+- Notes: This is a parallel assertion to NOT_COMPLIANT

+********************

+### MultiRecord

+- Name: bdqffdq:MultiRecord
+- Type: bdqffdq:ResourceType
+- Preferred Label: Multi Record
+- Definition: A set of one or more Single Records.
+- Notes: A data set.
+Encoded data with a defined structure that can be described as dcmitype:Dataset

+********************

+### NOT_AMENDED

+- Name: bdqffdq:NOT_AMENDED
+- Type: bdqffdq:ResponseStatus
+- Preferred Label: NOT_AMENDED
+- Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:Amendment proposed no change.
+- Notes: No assertion will be provided in a bdqfdq:hasResponseResultValue.
+Amendments do not provide bdqffdq:hasResponseResult object properties.

+********************

+### NOT_COMPLETE

+- Name: bdqffdq:NOT_COMPLETE
+- Type: bdqffdq:ResponseResult
+- Preferred Label: NOT_COMPLETE
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for use.
+- Notes: These can be used to exclude data for Quality Assurance.
+These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.

+********************

+### NOT_ISSUE

+- Name: bdqffdq:NOT_ISSUE
+- Type: bdqffdq:ResponseResult
+- Preferred Label: NOT_ISSUE
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue where no potential problems were detected.
+- Notes: This is similar to, but has different semantics to, bdqffdq:COMPLIANT for a bdqffdq:Validation.
+COMPLIANT means that the data were evaluated as having quality according to some Criterion.
+NOT_ISSUE means that no issue with data quality was found under some criterion for identifying the absence of quality.

+********************

+### POTENTIAL_ISSUE

+- Name: bdqffdq:POTENTIAL_ISSUE
+- Type: bdqffdq:ResponseResult
+- Preferred Label: POTENTIAL_ISSUE
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data may not have sufficient quality for a use.
+The user will need to evaluate if the data is fit for their particular use or not.
+- Notes: See also bdqffdq:IS_ISSUE and bdqffdq:NOT_ISSUE.
+POTENTIAL_ISSUE has no analog in a bdqffdq:Validation.

+********************

+### RUN_HAS_RESULT

+- Name: bdqffdq:RUN_HAS_RESULT
+- Type: bdqffdq:ResponseStatus
+- Preferred Label: RUN_HAS_RESULT
+- Definition: A bdqffdq:ResponseStatus used to indicate that that a result was correctly generated.
+- Notes: Applies to bdqffdq:Validations, bdqfdfq:Measures, and bdqffdq:Issues, but not bdqffdq:Amendments.
+For Validations and Issues, the value will be found as a bdqffdq:ResponseResult object by following bdqffdq:hasResponseResult.
+For Measures, the value could be either in the data property bdqffdq:hasResponseResultValue or could be a ResponseResult object.

+********************

+### SingleRecord

+- Name: bdqffdq:SingleRecord
+- Type: bdqffdq:ResourceType
+- Preferred Label: Single Record
+- Definition: A single entity comprised of encoded data with a defined structure that contains one instance of a core concept from the perspective of information elements assessed for a data quality need.
+- Notes: A record from a dataset.
+May be a a database tuple in the strict sense, that is a single row in a table, or may be rows related across several tables, or a graph of data.
+A SingleRecord is Single in that it has one instance of a core concept from the perspective of information elements assessed for a UseCase.
+For example, in a use case where occurences are central, a SingleRecord would represent a single occurrence, but could have multiple identifications and multiple taxa related to it in a graph or data structure.
+However, in a UseCase where taxa are central, a SingleRecord would represent a single Taxon entity (and might have multiple occurrences related to it as part of the SingleRecord, so long as the graph was limited before reaching other Taxon entities).
+A SingleRecord, like a MultiRecord, is Encoded data with a defined structure that can be described as dcmitype:Dataset

+********************